cu-mkp/making-knowing-edition/README.md

 1. Run `scripts/asset_server.js local` to populate the folios, search, glossary, content pages, and comments.

-2. Run `scripts/lizard.js` to see a help message that details the various functions of this script.
-Lizard does the processing of research essays from Google Drive.
+2. Run `scripts/lizard.js init` to download and process all of the research essays.

 3. Run `scripts/iiif_manifest.js` to generate a IIIF manifest file and associated Open Annotation JSON files with your edition data URL baked in.